Summer School on Extreme Electrodynamics and Plasma Physics – UTSA 2025

 A unique educational and research opportunity to attend survey a course on the fundamentals of electrodynamics with applications to the extreme environments of neutron stars and black holes followed by an intensive course on modern plasma physics culminating in a research internship for select applicants.
 During the first two weeks of June 2025, this program will bring advanced undergraduate and early graduate students from a broad range of backgrounds together with world-class physicists and astronomers from SCEECS to San Antonio’s premier R1 institution UTSA.
+Select applicants will continue onto research internships at SCEECS institutions throughout the summer (see SCEECS Research Scholars (SRS)).

 Apply by January 30, 2025 using the SCEECS 2025 Summer School Application Form